-- 7 alternative, any increase in vehicle delay by more than 5 seconds.
-These instances are be noted because - 8 DDOT requested that any instance of these conditions caused by the proposed action be mitigated, in - 9 addition to any degradations to LOS E or worse (see the DDOT scoping form [Attachment 1]).
+7 alternative, any increase in vehicle delay by more than 5 seconds.
+These instances are be noted because 8 DDOT requested that any instance of these conditions caused by the proposed action be mitigated, in for action alternative are depicted in figures 5-12 and 5-13 for weekday AM and PM peak hours.
+11

+9 addition to any degradations to LOS E or worse (see the DDOT scoping form [Attachment 1]).

-10 The average LOS for the various approaches to the intersection and the overall intersection LOS grades respectively, and figure 5-14 for the Saturday peak hour.
-Tables 5-16, 5-17, and 5-18 show the results of
+10 The average LOS for the various approaches to the intersection and the overall intersection LOS grades

+12 respectively, and figure 5-14 for the Saturday peak hour.
+Tables 5-16, 5-17, and 5-18 show the results of of more than 5 seconds between the no-action alternative and the action alternative; mitigation is only 16 warranted for those cells that fail the 5 second vehicle delay test if the intersection or intersection